Georgia vs. Tennessee NCAA Football Odds, Plays and Insights | November 13, 2021

 - Georgia's games this year have gone over the total in three out of nine opportunities (33.3%).

-- Georgia is 3-2 against the spread and 5-0 overall when the team churns out more than 418.0 yards.
+- In games that Georgia amasses over 418.0 yards, the team is 3-2 against the spread and 5-0 overall.

-- This year, the Bulldogs have turned the ball over 11 times, while the Volunteers have forced 11.
+- The Bulldogs have 11 turnovers this season, equal to the number of takeaways for the Volunteers.

 - Find the latest spread and moneyline odds for Georgia at SISportsbook.